adeeconometrics/MeshLines/README.md

 Note that there is no long-term initiative to support and resolve bugs on this project.
 The robustness of the codebase relies on the test coverage.
 You are welcome to submit an issue or drop a suggestion for this repo.

+## Design Principles

+Design for genericity and specialize later on performance

+- Add template mechanisms for interopt: it should be able to work with types that meets the operations required by Matrix semantics.
+- Zero cost abstraction: Imposing rules and expectations should come without cost
+- Minimal redundancies

 ---

 Matrix Decomposition: